scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 registerCallback{n: CInt => println("hello native")}
 ```

-It's now also possible to work with an arbitrary pointer and convert it to `CFuncPtrN` that can be called in your Scala code
+It is now also possible to work with an arbitrary pointer and convert it to `CFuncPtrN` that can be called in your Scala code,
 or to convert your function to any pointer if your native library needs this.

 ```scala